-Buying insurance is not like buying a candy bar.
+Be honest during your application: Buying insurance is not like buying a candy bar.
 It’s a contract with requirements from both parties.
 The most important thing to remember when purchasing insurance for your first home is to answer the application questions with as much openness and honesty as possible.
 This will help to ensure that the policy you purchase will be valid in the event you need to make a claim.

 It’s worth doing some research on your home at this stage so that you’re prepared to answer any questions that may arise during a quote.
 For example, you may need to know about your home’s construction or the age of key systems, like the roof or furnace.
 Also, be clear about who’s living at the property and in what capacity.
 Any tenants occupying rental suites should be disclosed upfront.

-Similarly, if you’re thinking about making changes to your home, be sure to let your insurance provider know before you start renovating.
+Consider if you’d like to make renovations: Similarly, if you’re thinking about making changes to your home, be sure to let your insurance provider know before you start renovating.
 For most renovations, Square One will simply update your policy to cover the renovations, and follow up every now and then to check on your progress.
 There’s typically no need to buy a new policy to ensure your home remains protected.
 Just be sure to update the value of your home to include the renovations.
 That way, you won’t be forced to pay for them twice in the event of a total loss.

-Most mortgage providers require confirmation of insurance before they’re willing to release the funds for your purchase.
+Check for lender-specific requirements: Most mortgage providers require confirmation of insurance before they’re willing to release the funds for your purchase.
 The terms of requirements differ with each lender, so be sure to identify what’s needed before you sign the dotted line.

 For example, your mortgage providers will need to be listed as a “mortgagee” on your policy.
 This means you can’t simply cancel the coverage without the mortgage provider finding out.
 Most will also require an appraisal of the home’s value.
 Some mortgage providers will require a home inspection, or might have specific coverage requirements, such as Guaranteed Building Replacement coverage.
 This coverage guarantees that your home will be rebuilt in the event of a total loss, even if the cost to do so exceeds the limit of your coverage.

-Your home inspector should identify the type, age and condition of your home’s systems.
+Pay attention to your home’s systems: Your home inspector should identify the type, age and condition of your home’s systems.
 If your home contains older or less reliable systems such knob + tube wiring or Kitec plumbing, you may want to consider upgrading to a more modern alternative.
 Not only will this provide some leverage for you to re-negotiate the purchase price, but upgrading to copper wire and pipes (considered the gold-standard) could help safeguard your home.
 Many providers, including Square One, offer a reduction in your home insurance premium if you’re willing to upgrade your home’s systems.
 (However, not all providers do – so if this is part of your decision-making process, check with your provider to be sure.)

-Homeowners with a history of continuous, claims-free coverage will often qualify for discounts on their premium– even if they’ve only previously held a policy for tenant’s insurance.
+Qualify for discounts to your premium: Homeowners with a history of continuous, claims-free coverage will often qualify for discounts on their premium– even if they’ve only previously held a policy for tenant’s insurance.
 Your insurance provider wants to see that you’re responsible and proactive about managing the risks associated with your home.
 And, because tenant insurance policies are typically cheaper than homeowner’s policies, the discount that’s applied to your future homeowner’s insurance premium may help to offset the cost of your tenant insurance today.

-Or, for more information on buying a home, visit our detailed guide for homeowner’s buying home insurance.
+For more information on buying a home, visit our detailed guide for homeowner’s buying home insurance.